pzaino/risc-os-corelib/docs/env.md

 ---

 For more details on the underlying SWIs, refer to the PRM section on `OS_ReadVarVal` and `OS_SetVarVal`.
-For further information on libOS check the [libOS documentation](README.md).
+For further information on CoreLib check the [CoreLib documentation](README.md).